 4. Relevance to NASA objectives and the OSTST

 The goals of the OSTST “are to provide the scientific underpinning for production of the best possible satellite-derived ocean surface topography data sets and to demonstrate the Earth science and applications arising from analyses of the ocean surface topography data.”
-The proposed research is directly relevant to the first two specific themes of this solicitation, “(1) To support studies in physical oceanography utilizing Jason-series mission data, as well as the combined ~20-year TP/Jason/Jason-2 data, preferably jointly with other satellite and in situ data and/or models, in support of both basic research and operational applications” Merged altimetric data sets are a cornerstone of the proposed research, as is data from the Argo in situ profiling float program (section 5.1), which is another aspect specifically requested in the OSTST call.
+The proposed research is directly relevant to the first two specific themes of this solicitation, “(1) To support studies in physical oceanography utilizing Jason-series mission data, as well as the combined ~20-year TP/Jason/Jason-2 data, preferably jointly with other satellite and in situ data and/or models, in support of both basic research and operational applications.”
+Merged altimetric data sets are a cornerstone of the proposed research, as is data from the Argo in situ profiling float program (section 5.1), which is another aspect specifically requested in the OSTST call.
 Use of these data together with models (sections 5.3 and 5.4) will provide a basis for understanding the mechanistic links between mesoscale dynamics, upper ocean chlorophyll distributions, and biogeochemical cycling will lead to better quantification of carbon fluxes throughout the global ocean.
 Knowledge gained from our analysis of satellite observations and high-resolution simulations can be used to guide development of parameterizations of mesoscale biogeochemical processes to permit their inclusion in climate models.
 In sum, this proposal pertains directly to two focus areas of NASA’s strategic plan for earth sciences: “(1) Carbon Cycle & Ecosystems: quantifying, understanding and predicting changes in Earth’s ecosystems and biogeochemical cycles; and (2) Climate Variability & Change: understanding the roles of ocean, atmosphere, land, and ice in the climate system and improving predictive capability for future evolution.”

 5. Work Plan